The ‘Big Picture’ Role of Metabolic Health

 Using Individualized Testing To Diagnose Future Metabolic Problems

-- While the five symptoms that diagnose metabolic unhealthiness are important baseline metrics, they don’t tell the entire story of metabolic health and wellness.
-Using other standards and tests, we can accurately predict the transition towards metabolic unhealthiness and the development of disease before any of the outward symptoms surface.
+- While the five symptoms that diagnose metabolic unhealthiness are important baseline metrics, they don’t tell the entire metabolic health and wellness story.
+Using other standards and tests, we can accurately predict the transition towards metabolic unhealthiness and disease development before any outward symptoms surface.

 - Each individual has unique patterns for processing food and breaking it down into glucose.
 Because of the level of individuality involved, it’s becoming more clear that individual medium-term glucose monitoring can flag future issues that might not show up on standard tests.

 - Type 2 diabetes has several different sub-phenotypes that present in slightly different ways.
 We know from extensive research that the three main subtypes are diabetic nephropathy and diabetic retinopathy, cancer malignancy and cardiovascular disease, and neurological diseases.
 While these phenotypes of different kinds of presenting type 2 diabetes have been extensively broken down, less is known about the sub-phenotypes of pre-diabetes and how they can present.